 Before using the equipment, always refer to and follow the safety messages and applicable test procedures provided by the manufacturer of the vehicle or equipment being tested.
-Use the product only as described in it's user manual.
-Use only manufacturer recommended parts and accessories with your product.
+Use the equipment only as described in this manual.

-Read, understand and follow all safety messages and instructions in this manual, the accompanying Important Safety Instructions manual, and on the test equipment.
+Read, understand and follow all safety messages and instructions in this manual, the accompanying Important Safety Instructions, and on the test equipment.